-Since joining the Berkman Klein Center in 2011, Ryan has contributed policy and legal analysis to a number of projects and reports, and he has led significant initiatives relating to Internet censorship, corporate transparency about government surveillance, and multistakeholder governance mechanisms.
-He has worked with national and international organizations on a range of important topics such as contributing to the OECD's development of AI governance principles, the United Nations' creation of a System Wide Action Plan for AI, and the NTIA's review of ICANN's accountability mechanisms.
-He works closely with staff, fellows, faculty, affiliates, and alumni across the Berkman Klein community, as well as with numerous global partners and collaborators.
+Prior to joining Meta, Ryan was Assistant Research Director at the Berkman Klein Center.
+While at BKC, Ryan led significant initiatives relating to the ethics and governance of artificial intelligence, Internet censorship, corporate transparency about government surveillance, and multistakeholder governance mechanisms.
+He worked with national and international organizations on a range of important topics such as contributing to the OECD's development of AI governance principles, the United Nations' creation of a System Wide Action Plan for AI, and the NTIA's review of ICANN's accountability mechanisms.
+He worked closely with staff, fellows, faculty, affiliates, and alumni across the Berkman Klein community, as well as with numerous global partners and collaborators.

 Ryan's writing, including pieces on government surveillance and the future of wearable technologies, has been published by The Guardian and The Atlantic.
 He has discussed his work on panels and in news media around the world.